hermannm/wrap/README.md

 }

 func childFunction(ctx context.Context) error {
-	// log.AddContextAttrs adds log attributes to the context, to be attached when ctx is logged ctx = log.AddContextAttrs(ctx, "key", "value")
+	// log.AddContextAttrs adds log attributes to the context.
+    // When ctx is logged, these attributes are included in the log output ctx = log.AddContextAttrs(ctx, "key", "value")

 	if err := someFallibleOperation(ctx); err != nil {